Negligence can prove expensive

 According to Professor Gerald Spindler, it is not uncommon in emerging economies for companies to deliberately breach copyrights and related rights.
 However, such cases are rare in the industrialised world, where the issues encountered tend to result from negligence or an insufficient knowledge of the legal situation.
 But a company may face substantial damages claims even if the breach of rights it has committed was not deliberate.

 In 2008, the German Bundestag passed the Act for the Improved Enforcement of Intellectual Property Rights, translating the EU’s Enforcement Directive into national law, and making it easier to penalise breaches of intellectual property rights.
 Under German intellectual property law, a triple method of assessing damages has since applied, i.e. the injured party can calculate the loss in one of three ways.
-Besides proving it has suffered a loss of profit, the injured party also has the option of imposing a notional licence fee or claiming the profit that results from the defendant’s breach of copyright.
+Besides proving it has suffered a loss of profit, the injured party also has the option of imposing a notional license fee or claiming the profit that results from the defendant’s breach of copyright.